Quia Sum, Cogito: Chapter 4

 “Last I heard the negotiations between the middle east coalition and the meridian consensus were breaking down.
 The Middle-east is threatening nuclear strikes again.
 All that is T6 though.”

-“I’ve never understood why the Europeans don’t just take them out, they have enough to do it since the US provided them with the stockpile.
+“I’ve never understood why the Europeans don’t just take them out, they have enough to do it since the Americans provided them with the stockpile.
 If we still had control of the military this would be settled before it started.”

 “Maybe.
 Times have changed though.”